Tenant Screening Document Verification Guide for Canada

 - Company website was registered recently or contains minimal content

-- The referee cannot answer basic questions about the applicant's role
+- The contact person cannot answer basic questions about the applicant's role

 Cross-document verification

 The most reliable fraud detection method is cross-referencing data points across multiple documents.
-The applicant's name, address, income, and employer must be consistent across their passport, payslips, bank statements, and employer reference.
-Automated verification tools can perform these checks in seconds, flagging discrepancies that a manual reviewer might miss under time pressure.
+The applicant's name, address, income, and employer must be consistent across their ID, pay stubs, bank statements, and employment letter.

 Automating tenant document verification

-Manual screening of a single tenant application typically takes 20 to 45 minutes, depending on the number of documents and the depth of checks.
-For agencies processing hundreds of applications per month, this represents a significant operational cost.
+Manual screening of a single tenant application typically takes 20 to 45 minutes.
+For property management companies processing hundreds of applications per month, this represents a significant operational cost.
 Automation reduces screening time to under 3 minutes per application while improving detection accuracy.

 Automated verification workflow

-- Document upload: The applicant submits documents through a secure online portal or email.
+- Document upload: the applicant submits documents through a secure online portal

-- AI classification: The system identifies each document type (payslip, bank statement, passport, reference letter) and extracts key data fields.
+- AI classification: the system identifies each document type and extracts key data fields

-- Risk scoring: A composite score is generated based on the agent's configured weighting criteria.
+- Risk scoring: a composite score is generated based on configured weighting criteria

-- Report generation: A summary report with pass/fail status, flagged items, and recommended next steps is delivered to the agent.
+- Report generation: a summary report with pass/fail status, flagged items, and recommended next steps

 Explore how CheckFile.ai supports compliant tenant screening for property professionals through our finance and leasing solutions or get in touch for a personalised demo.